Faith today and hope for tomorrow

 “What are the forces in our culture today —particularly I have to say in America— which are forcing some churches and some people to fasten on to one or two verses from elsewhere to say ‘oh no, no, no we can’t have women doing this, that, or the other’?
 Because that’s a highly, highly selective reading of Scripture and, as with all other theological answers the best place to start is with the resurrection of Jesus, and then everything flows out from there.”

-At its best, patriarchy can keep a church functioning.
+At its best, patriarchy can only keep a church functioning at a baseline level when times are good.
 That’s not the same thing as a church being holy or thriving though.
-The true measure of a system and a people is how both behave when things go sideways.
+Tying one arm behind the back of women means tying one arm behind the back of the local church.
+And the true measure of a system and a people is how both behave when things go sideways.
 In those times, in these times, patriarchy virtually always makes things worse.
-So can we be done with it already?

 4. Fundamentalists vs. modernists…yawn